 Meet State Work Requirements

-To have been employed for the minimum amount of time required by your state, and worked the required number of hours per week and/or earned the minimum required compensation.
+You must have been employed for the minimum amount of time required by your state, and have worked the required number of hours per week and/or earned the minimum required compensation.
 Those requirements vary, so check with your state unemployment office for details.

 CARES Act Eligibility Requirements

 In addition, if you lost your job due to the pandemic, you are likely eligible for unemployment benefits through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 These benefits are available to workers who wouldn’t be covered under traditional unemployment insurance, including self-employed workers, independent contractors, gig workers, and those with a limited work history.

 Even if you wouldn’t normally qualify for unemployment due to your limited tenure with an employer, it’s worth applying if your termination is related to COVID-19.

 For example, if your employer revoked a job offer or went out of business, or if you were unable to work because you became ill or had to care for a relative with a COVID-19-related illness, you may be eligible for benefits.
 Contact your state unemployment office for details.

 That last point is where it gets tricky, because each state determines its own rules for unemployment eligibility.
 For example, these are New York's rules for unemployment eligibility, as of early 2021: